 If you’re the sort of person that likes listening in on other people nattering in the pub then draw a bit closer because I recorded our chat just for you…

 AA: Thanks!
-But no idea how!
-I guess it came naturally and it can be seen as a kind of therapy to draw and paint so many little details.
-It’s just something I need to do, as other needs to do sport!
+But, I’ve no idea how!
+I guess it just came naturally and it can be seen as a kind of therapy to draw and paint so many little details.
+It’s just something I need to do, as others need to do sport- I need this.

 Me: It’s so funny you should say that.
 Making marshmallows is exactly the same.
 I’ve always loved science and so the boiling the syrup, monitoring the temperature and modifying the whipping speed – are what really enticed me.
 The concentration.
 But I love that the end results are really playful.